Part of the PROTECT Playbook ← Return to Hub

 The OT Patching Hierarchy

 On a ship, patching is not just an IT task; it is a maintenance event similar to overhauling a generator.
-Because OT systems are interconnected, a single OS update can break the communication drivers between the HMI and the PLC, leading to a loss of control.
-We use a tiered hierarchy to ensure that we only touch the most critical vulnerabilities during scheduled maintenance windows, ensuring the “Digital Seaworthiness” of the vessel remains intact while we close security gaps.
+We use a tiered hierarchy to ensure that we only touch the most critical vulnerabilities during scheduled maintenance windows.

 Tier 1: OS Security Patches